US Expat Taxes for Americans Living in Chile – What You Need to Know

 There are an estimated 12,000 Americans living in Chile.

-There are plenty of reasons for Americans to love living in Chile, the latin lifestyle combined with the first world infrastructure, the wines, and the incredible variety of natural landscapes to name but a few.
+There are plenty of reasons for Americans to love living in Chile, such as a latin lifestyle combined with first world infrastructure, the wines, and the incredible variety of natural landscapes to name but a few.
 As an American expatriate living in Chile though, what exactly do you need to know regarding filing US expat (and Chilean) taxes?

 The good news is if you are paying income tax in Chile, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.

 US taxes – what you need to know

 If you earn over US$10,000 (or just $400 of self-employment income), wherever the income originates in the world you have to file IRS form 1040.
 While any US taxes due are still due by April 15th, expats get an automatic filing extension until June 15th, which can be extended further on request until October 15th.

 If you have overseas assets worth over US$200,000 per person, excluding your home if it is owned in your own name, you also have to file form 8938 to declare them.

 If you had a total of at least US$10,000 in one or more foreign bank and/or investment accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.